Mt Kilimanjaro▾

 Safeguarding Your Health on Kilimanjaro

 Understanding and preparing for the risks associated with high-altitude climbing is imperative for anyone attempting to conquer Kilimanjaro.
-This preparation involves recognizing early symptoms and knowing how to respond effectively.
+This preparation involves recognising early symptoms and knowing how to respond effectively.

 Symptom